szczyglis-dev/py-gpt/README.md

 ## Coming soon

-- Enhanced integration with Langchain and the Assistants API
+- Enhanced integration with Langchain and the Assistants API (functions management, etc.)
 - Vector databases support
 - Development of autonomous agents